paulveillard/cybersecurity-threat-intelligence/README.md

 [Threat intelligence](https://en.wikipedia.org/wiki/Cyber_threat_intelligence) is data that is collected, processed, and analyzed to understand a threat actor’s motives, targets, and attack behaviors.
 Threat intelligence enables us to make faster, more informed, data-backed security decisions and change their behavior from reactive to proactive in the fight against threat actors.

+#### Threat intelligence is important for the following reasons:

+- **sheds light on the unknown,** enabling security teams to make better decisions
+- empowers cyber security stakeholders by **revealing adversarial motives** and **their tactics, techniques, and procedures** (TTPs)
+- helps security professionals **better understand the threat actor’s decision-making process**
+- **empowers business stakeholders,** such as executive boards, CISOs, CIOs and CTOs; to invest wisely, mitigate risk, become more efficient and make faster decisions

 > According to [Gartner](https://www.gartner.com/reviews/market/security-threat-intelligence-services), *Threat intelligence is evidence-based knowledge (e.g., context, mechanisms, indicators, implications and action-oriented advice) about existing or emerging menaces or hazards to assets.*

 <table>